-The beauty of this soup is that it can be made up to three days ahead and refrigerated—or you can make way ahead and freeze it.
-Lots of wild rice, onions, garlic, potatoes, carrots, and corn blend with broth and half-and-half to make a thick and savory chowder that is really delicious.
+The beauty of this wild rice chowder is that it can be made up to three days ahead and refrigerated—or you can make it way ahead and freeze it.
+Lots of wild rice, onions, garlic, potatoes, carrots, and corn blend with broth and half-and-half to make a thick and savory chowder that is a party in your mouth.
 You can add cooked ham, chicken, or meatballs to make it even heartier.
-This rich and comforting soup goes great with onion scones.Continue to 4 of 10 below.
+This rich and comforting soup goes great with onion scones or bread rolls.Continue to 4 of 10 below.

 04 of 10